theouterspaced/ip-blocklist/README.md

 * Direct: https://raw.githubusercontent.com/theouterspaced/blocklist/main/malicious-ip-list.txt
 * Mirror: https://kevinmarx.org/malicious-ip-list.txt

+~

 Note: This list is provided as-is.
-I provide no assurances or accept any responsibility for any outcomes of using it.
+I provide no assurances or accept any responsibility for any outcomes of its use.